EwenG/replique.el/README.md

-`replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the project.clj configuration `replique/omniscient`            | Debug the var at point
+`replique/output-main-js-file`   | Write a main js file to disk `replique/classpath`             | Reload the classpath based on the project.clj configuration `replique/omniscient`            | Debug the var at point `replique/reload-all`            | Reload the current namespace as well as all its dependencies `replique/remove-var`            | Prompts for a var to be undefined.
+The var is also removed from all the mappings of all the namespaces
+`replique/offline-mode`          | Switch Leiningen to offline mode (-o flag)

 ## REPL API